Tyler Lyttle

-Tyler Lyttle (born 12 November 1996) is an English footballer who plays as a defender for club Brackley Town.
+Tyler Lyttle (born 12 November 1996) is an English footballer who plays as a defender for National League club Tamworth.

 Playing career

 Bristol Rovers

-After failing to make the breakthrough at Wolverhampton Wanderers, Lyttle joined Bristol Rovers in 2014.
-After receiving the Youth Team Player of the Year award, he signed his first professional deal on 19 June 2015.
+After failing to make the breakthrough at Wolverhampton Wanderers, Lyttle joined Football Conference side Bristol Rovers in 2014.
+Tyler failed to make any first team appearances during the 2014–15 season, but did make three appearances in the Gloucestershire Senior Cup He also went on to receive the Youth Team Player of the Year award.